Scandal-UK/FluentValidationLister/ReadMe.md

 ## Web API Sample

-The included ASP.NET Core 3.1 Web API Sample application is designed to be a minimal demonstration of how this package works.
+The included ASP.NET 5 Web API Sample application is designed to be a minimal demonstration of how this package works.

 > There is no Razor/MVC example because this package is unnecessary for those projects.
 This package is for other front-ends that need access to the validation metadata.